peterpeterparker/discoverweekly.dev/content/playlists/david-dal-busco-march-2-2021.md

 # Mogwai

-Since I started to get vinyl, I began to preorder those of bands I like while restraining me to listen to anything on Spotify before actually getting the physical material.
+Since I started to get vinyl, I preorder those of bands I like while restraining me to listen to anything on Spotify before actually getting the physical material.

 That's why I am quite excited to have received today both Mogwai and Cult Of Luna new albums 🥳.